dvirItcher/psexechoneypot/README.md

 ## 🛠️ Prerequisites

 * **Operating System:** Windows (requires Windows APIs).
-* **Appropriate permissions** To check if you have the appropriate permissions, run the command
+* **Appropriate permissions:** To check if you have the appropriate permissions, run the command as admin
 ```bash
 whoami /priv
 ```